saylerb/mac-playbook/README.md

 This is Ansible playbook for bootstrapping my mac!

-There are many tools out there for provisioning machines and scripting a mac setup.
-I wanted to learn how to use Ansible playbooks, and wanted something that was idempotent for running my mac setup.
-My goal here is to do both: to learn the different modules available while creating something useful to me.
+There are many tools out there for provisioning machines and scripting a mac setup, this repo is intended to be an idempotent script for installing all applications and tools for my development environment.

-## Installing Ansible
+## Installing Prerequisites

-In order to use the Playbook to provision your machine, you'll need to have Ansible installed.
-There's a simple bash script `bootstrap.sh` which will automate the installation creating a virtual Python environment.
+In order to use the Playbook to provision your macOS machine, you'll first need to have Homebrew, Command Line Tools, Python, and Ansible installed.
+There's a simple bash script `bootstrap.sh` which will automate the installation creating of these prerequisites, as well as creating a virtual Python environment.

 ```bash
 ./bootstrap.sh